Farmall Australia: International Harvester in Australia

 International Harvester (IH) began selling agricultural equipment in Australia in 1903.
 IH predecessors McCormick and Deering had sold equipment in Australia since 1884.
 Early production, using imported parts, took place in Spotswood, Victoria, near the company's Australian headquarters in Melbourne.
 The International Harvester Company of Australia Pty.
 Ltd. was established in 1912, and took over all assets owned by its predecessors.

 During the Great Depression, the Australian government imposed high duties on imported farm equipment, leading IH to establish production facilities in Australia.
 A site in Geelong, Victoria was purchased in 1927, and the plant was opened in 1939.
 Beginning in 1940, plant production was diverted to war production while continuing to produce agricultural equipment.
-The plant was doubled in size starting in 1947, but most tractors were still made using substantial quantities of imported parts.
+The plant doubled in size starting in 1947, but most tractors were still made using substantial quantities of imported parts.
 In 1948, the first fully Australian-made tractor, an AW-6, was produced.